kundan594/nodejs-unit-test/README.md

-# Node.js Unit Test
+# Node.js MVC

-Node.js with unit test.
+This is an sample of node.js web application to demonstrate on how to use node.js and express.js framework to develop web app with MVC concept.
+It is a simple Web API integrating with mongoDB and develop under docker container environment.
+It demonstrate on how to write JavaScript Unit Test also by using mocha and sinon framework.

-## Tech Stack
+## Technology Stack
-* DevOps        : docker-compose
+* DevOps        : docker, docker-compose
 * Front-end     : Node.js, ejs, Bootstrap
 * Back-end      : Node.js, Express.js, MongoDB
 * Unit Test     : Mocha, sinon, istanbul